 - How you think we can structure our fares

 - What fare programs make transit more accessible

 - How changes to fares can improve transit

 - How to increase ridership starting at the fare box

 We engaged all of Guelph, whether you ride transit now or not, along with businesses and employers.
-Your feedback is being used alongside data from municipal comparators, best practices in the industry and staff expertise to develop the draft strategy.
+Your feedback was used alongside data from municipal comparators, best practices in the industry and staff expertise to develop the strategy.

 - March 2022 – Comparator research

 - March 21, 2022 – Online engagement launches

 - April 10, 2022 – Online engagement closes